barseghyanartur/django-elasticsearch-dsl-drf/docs/quick_start.rst

 ---------

-Although (the unbeatable) Kibana is strongly recommended for data analyses, there are other good tool worth mentioning.
+Although (the unbeatable) Kibana is strongly recommended for data analyses, there are other good tools worth mentioning.
 One of them is elasticsearch-head `Elasticsearch 2.x <https://github.com/mobz/elasticsearch-head>`_ plugin or a correspondent `Chrome extension
 <https://github.com/TravisTX/elasticsearch-head-chrome>`_ of the same plugin.